 4. It’s Very Versatile

 The air fryer is so much more than a healthier option to deep frying.
-In fact, you can cook virtually anything in this appliance, from fried chicken to whole spaghetti squash to curries and desserts.
+In fact, you can cook virtually anything in this appliance, from fried chicken to whole spaghetti squash to veggie side dishes, and desserts.

 5. Faster Than Oven Cooking